sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### If a `POST` request creates a new resource, the response body should contain a representation of the resource.
+### Always include a representation of the newly created resource in the response body for successful `POST` requests.

 // TODO: add description.